soda480/list2term/README.md

 #### [example4 - display messages from multiprocessing Pool processes](https://github.com/soda480/list2term/blob/main/examples/example4.py)

 This example demonstrates how `list2term` can be used to display messages from processes executing in a [multiprocessing Pool](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers).
-The `list2term.multiprocessing` module contains a `pool_with_queue` method that fully abstracts the required multiprocessing constructs, you simply pass it the function to execute, an iterable of arguments to pass each process, and an instance of `Lines`.
+The `list2term.multiprocessing` module contains a `pool_map` method that fully abstracts the required multiprocessing constructs, you simply pass it the function to execute, an iterable of arguments to pass each process, and an instance of `Lines`.
 The method will execute the functions asynchronously, update the terminal lines accordingly and return a multiprocessing.pool.AsyncResult object.
 Each line in the terminal represents a background worker process.

 If you do not wish to use the abstraction, the `list2term.multiprocessing` module contains helper classes that facilitates communication between the worker processes and the main process; the `QueueManager` provide a way to create a `LinesQueue` queue which can be shared between different processes.
 Refer to [example5](https://github.com/soda480/list2term/blob/main/examples/example5.py) for how the helper methods can be used.